 Remember, just as periods are unpredictable from woman to woman, everyone is different when it comes to the timing and signs of ovulation.
 If you want to find out more about your own ovulation phase and menstrual cycle, it is a good idea to keep a cycle diary in order to plan ahead and monitor changes in your body and mood.

 Wondering what more you can learn about ovulation?
 Reach out in our private Facebook group or drop us a note on Insta @itsyoppie.
-Don't forget that our personalised period subscription box can get organic tampons (and more) delivered easily and regularly through your letterbox.
+Don't forget that our personalised period subscription box can get organic tampons, PMS supplements, and much more, delivered easily and regularly through your letterbox.
 That's one less thing to keep track of!

 Subscribe To Our Newsletter